Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Problem Background

-Finally, memory hallucinations occur frequently\cite{ref10}: existing AI memory modules often exhibit information fabrication, errors, conflicts, or omissions during storage and retrieval processes.
-When required information is not in the current context, models may fabricate plausible-sounding answers.
-These problems are even more pronounced in multi-agent collaboration scenarios—each agent operates independently, forming "memory silos” that force users to repeatedly provide the same information.
+Memory hallucinations remain a critical concern\cite{ref10}.
+During storage and retrieval, existing AI memory modules frequently exhibit information fabrication, errors, conflicts, or omissions.
+When relevent information is unavailable in the immediate context, models may fabricate plausible-sounding but incorrect responses.
+These problems are amplified in multi-agent collaboration scenarios—each agent operates independently, forming "memory silos” that force users to repeatedly provide the same information.
 In summary, limited long-term memory has become a key bottleneck restricting LLMs’ continuous, coherent, and personalized interactions.

 Meanwhile, the demand for long-term memory systems in cognitive-level AI services is becoming increasingly urgent.
-In critical domains such as healthcare, enterprise management, and education, real-world applications of AI are no longer limited to short-term context understanding but require human-like memory–cognition capabilities.
-For example, in medical scenarios, chronic disease management often spans months or even years, requiring AI to continuously track patients’ medication tolerance and disease progression\cite{ref11}; in enterprise support scenarios, intelligent assistants need to retrieve project records, business decision histories, and cross-team collaboration information from 6–10 months prior; in educational scenarios\cite{ref12}, AI teachers should be able to reference students’ learning trajectories, knowledge weaknesses, and interest shifts over periods exceeding 8 months to achieve truly personalized instruction\cite{ref13}.
+In high-stakes domains such as healthcare, enterprise management, and education, real-world AI applications have evolved beyond short-term context processing and now require human-like memory–cognition integration.
+For example, in healthcare, chronic disease management often spans months or years, requiring AI systems to continuously track patients’ medication tolerance and disease progression\cite{ref11}.
+In enterprise settings, intelligent assistants must retrieve project records, business decision histories, and cross-team collaboration information from 6–10 months prior.
+Similarly, in educational environments\cite{ref12}, AI tutors are expected to reference students’ long-term learning trajectories, knowledge gaps, and evolving interests over periods exceeding 8 months in order to deliver genuinely personalized instruction\cite{ref13}.

-These cross-cycle tasks highly depend on stable and consistent long-term memory systems.
-However, existing memory mechanisms commonly suffer from long-term memory loss and context continuity breaks, making it difficult for AI to maintain task continuity and forcing reliance on extensive manual prompt engineering to maintain context consistency.
-This results in high adaptation costs and unstable outcomes.
+These cross-cycle tasks highly depend on stable and consistent long-term memory mechanisms.
+However, existing memory approaches commonly suffer from long-term memory loss and context continuity breaks, making it difficult for AI systems to maintain task coherence across extend interactions.
+As a result, practitioners often resort to extensive manual prompt engineering to preserve context consistency, leading to high adaptation costs and unstable system behavior.